 Program Requirements

-For psychology students, a maximum of three courses can be transferred into the major from outside of the University of Chicago.
+A maximum of three courses can be transferred into the major from outside of the University of Chicago.

 NOTE: When planning your course schedule, please consult Class Search at registrar.uchicago.edu/classes and the Courses section of the Psychology Department Undergraduate Program website, which lists courses and the quarters they are offered for the current academic year.

-Statistics/Methodology Sequence (must be completed by end of third year)
+Research Methods and Statistics (to be completed by end of third year)

-By the end of their third year, psychology majors are required to complete PSYC 20200 Psychological Research Methods and one of the following courses: PSYC 20250 Introduction to Statistical Concepts and Methods or STAT 22000 Statistical Methods and Applications.
-It is strongly recommended that these courses be taken as early as possible in a student's training as they provide foundational concepts that facilitate understanding of subject area courses.
-These two courses cover the conceptual and methodological issues (PSYC 20200) and the statistical methods (PSYC 20250, STAT 22000) used in psychological science.
+It is strongly recommended that these courses be taken as early as possible as they provide fundamental concepts that facilitate understanding of breadth courses and electives.
 PSYC 20200 is typically taught in the Autumn Quarter and PSYC 20250 in the Winter Quarter.
-We advise students to take PSYC 20200 Psychological Research Methods prior to taking statistics, but either order is acceptable.
+We strongly advise students to take PSYC 20200 Psychological Research Methods prior to taking statistics, but either order is acceptable.

-Beginning with the Class of 2019, students with AP examination credit for STAT 22000 Statistical Methods and Applications may not count that credit toward the major and should instead replace that requirement with a higher-level statistics course or an additional psychology elective.
+Students with AP examination credit for STAT 22000 Statistical Methods and Applications may not count that credit toward the major and should instead replace that requirement with a higher-level statistics course or an additional psychology elective.
 Students interested in graduate programs in psychology or other empirical sciences are strongly encouraged to take a higher level statistics course.

+Breadth courses introduce students to foundational topics and concepts in psychology and should be taken as early as possible, ideally by the end of the third year, to prepare students for advanced electives and seminars.
 Students are required to take four of the following five courses, each of which will be offered every year:

-At least six additional courses (for a total of twelve in the major) must be chosen from among the courses offered by the Department of Psychology.
-Courses without a 20000-level PSYC number must be approved by the Undergraduate Student Affairs and Curriculum Committee; petitions must be submitted to the department's student affairs administrator.
-Only one independent study course can count toward the twelve courses required of students who are majoring in psychology (PSYC 29200 Undergrad Rdgs: Psychology or PSYC 29700 Undergraduate Research in Psychology).
 In addition to the six electives, students pursuing honors in psychology must also take the PSYC 29800 Honors Seminar: Psychology.
 Independent study courses can be taken for P/F grading, but all other courses must be taken for a quality grade.
 NOTE: Before registering for an elective, students should confirm that they have met any prerequisites for the course.

 Research